 A 0.5 credit seminar course that examines a selected topic on the history of women and gender.
 The particular topic will be specified each year it is offered.

 Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
 Seminar three hours a week.

-Seminar in Russian History
+HIST 4600 [1.0 credit] Seminar in Russian History